 Student Activity Teacher Activity Starter 5 mins Pupils will look at one image and answer the following question: What do you think this image represents in Christianity?
 Teacher will introduce one image and prompt on what pupils should be looking for.
 For example, what is significant about the image?
 Who is involved?
 What is happening?
-1. Pupils will be given an A3 piece of paper in pairs.
+Main Activities 1.
+Pupils will be given an A3 piece of paper in pairs.
 There will be two images representing the resurrection; one a simple image of a Christian cross necklace to represent the Protestant view, and the other an image of the Teacher will explain task to pupils and guide the discussion on the different beliefs in the representation of the resurrection.

 'Resurrection of Christ' (a 14th-century Nottingham alabaster relief panel) to represent the Catholic view.
 They will be given a set of quotes and statements relating to these two views.
 Pupils will have to sort these quotes out, deciding whether they are Protestant or Catholic.

-- 2. Class feedback and discussion guided by teacher to clarify ideas and assess evidence of pupil progress. - Pupils write a letter to a Catholic/Protestant explaining their view (from the perspective of the other denomination).
+Class feedback and discussion guided by teacher to clarify ideas and assess evidence of pupil progress.
+3. Pupils write a letter to a Catholic/Protestant explaining their view (from the perspective of the other denomination).
+Plenary Pupils create a Venn diagram showing the similarities and differences between the Catholic and Protestant understandings - and recognising the differences within as well as between the two.
+Teacher encourages pupils to recognise the nuances within and between understandings.
+Points for teacher to consider Make sure prior knowledge of resurrection is established in previous lesson.